craigargh/guitar-practice-core/README.md

 - ~~Add down-pick each whole beat to annotators + down hammer/pull if note has a pick annotation~~
 - ~~Change repeat sequence to pick_pattern high-order function~~
 - Tests for each existing exercise combination
-- Allow ending to be filled with either last note, by repeating the sequence or rests
+- Allow ending to be filled with either last note or rests
 - Split pickpatterns into smaller modules
 - Add vibrato and strong vibrato
 - Add metadata to sequences (e.g. tuning, exercise title, bpm, time)